Title VI Native Education

 The Federal Programs Office must have an original 506 Form on file for all students enrolled in the program.
 Once enrolled, the student will remain eligible for as long as they attend a KIBSD school.
 Hard copies of the form can be picked up at the Federal Programs Office located in the District-wide Services wing of Kodiak High School.

-Rural Education Plan (The Rural Education Plan document contains visual components that may be difficult for screen readers.
+Alaska Native and Rural Education Plan (The Alaska Native and Rural Education Plan document contains visual components that may be difficult for screen readers.
 If you need further assistance please contact Peggy Azuyak.)